hexinz/EECS582_Reviews/Debugging.md

 ### Summary
 <!-- [Up to 3 sentences] -->

-Zeller proposed a delta debugging prototype, which can efficiently determines the minimal set of failure-inducing changes by looking at the differences.
+Zeller proposed a delta debugging prototype, which can efficiently determines the minimal set of failure-inducing changes by looking at the differences under the assumption of monotony, unambiguity and consistency (sometimes even work for non-monotone or ambiguous configurations).
+The dd+ algorithm also successfully deal with the three scenarios where linear search is not applciable: interference, inconsistency can granularity.
+The dd+ algorithm also handle inconsistency to some extent and future work will be focus on automatically avoiding inconsistencies by exploiting domain knowledge.

 ### Key Insights
 <!-- [Up to 2 insights] -->